brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### Main code

-We start by matching the dimensions of our *GPT-lite* model architecture to the *GPT-3 Small* model description in [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Fig 2.1), by changing the following variables in the original <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">python implementation</a>:
+We start by matching the dimensions of our *GPT-lite* model architecture to the *GPT-3 Small* model description in [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Fig 2.1), by changing the following variables in the original GPTlite implementation (<a href="/assets/GPT-lite-DeepSpeed/gptlite.py">`gptlite.py`</a>):

 ```python
 # depth of the network as number of decoder blocks.